 Neighborhood Clean-Ups

 Each spring and fall the team assists in hosting neighborhood cleanups, with support from the City of Seattle.
 The clean-ups began under the leadership of Colleen Kurke in 2022.
-Will Vagle and Michael Dewar organized the most recent clean-up on Earth Day 2024.
-More than 80 friends and neighbors participated in beautifying Wallingford.
-The next clean-up is planned for October 2024.
+Will Vagle and Michael Dewar organized the most recent clean-up on November 2, 2024, where several friends and neighbors met at the Wallingford Center to beautify Wallingford.

 Your gift to this fund supports activities related to neighborhood beautification, such as utility box art, cleanup events, and more!